igorskyflyer/npm-regkeys/README.md

 > Creates the RegKeys object.
 > Do **not** forget to set the **_rootKey_** parameter.

-- **rootKey**: _string_, the key you later want to manipulate with, i.e. read subkeys, check for subkeys, etc.,
+- **rootKey**: _string_, the key you later want to manipulate with, i.e. read keys, check for keys, etc.,

 > **rootKey** can either be an expanded or a non-expanded key, i.e.: